o3de/o3de.org/content/docs/userguide/viewport-interaction-model-reference-space-model.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/viewport-interaction-model-reference-space-model.html)

 **Note**
 The manipulator and the custom reference space are context\-based and apply only when you select an entity\.
-If you don’t select an entity, there’s no manipulator, and you can't create a reference space\.
+If you don't select an entity, there's no manipulator, and you can't create a reference space\.
 The reference space doesn't persist across selections\.
 However, if you move the reference space, you can undo that action\.